Siege of Leith: Treaty of Edinburgh

-After the English defeat on 7 May, peace talks progressed with a dinner at Edinburgh Castle on 12 May for Mary of Guise and the Lords of the Congregation, but negotiations failed the next day when the French commanders in Leith were not permitted to come to the Castle and meet Guise to discuss the proposals.
+After the English assault on 7 May, peace talks progressed with the Laird of Findater and Master John Spence acting for Guise.
+There was dinner at Edinburgh Castle on 12 May for Mary of Guise and the Lords of the Congregation, but negotiations failed the next day when the French commanders in Leith were not permitted to come to the Castle and meet Guise to discuss the proposals.
 A fresh attempt at negotiations began in June.
 Commissioners, including the Count of Randon and the Bishop of Valence for the French, and William Cecil and Nicholas Wotton for the English, arrived in Edinburgh, only to find that Mary of Guise, Regent of Scotland, had died at Edinburgh Castle on 11 June.

 Her death demoralised the French, and the commissioners agreed a week's armistice on 17 June.
 This ended on 22 June, but the only further military action was a skirmish on 4 July.
 Peace was agreed shortly after and proclaimed on 7 July in the names of Elizabeth, Queen of England, and François and Mary, King and Queen of France and Scotland.

 The peace became known as the Treaty of Leith or the Treaty of Edinburgh.
-It secured the withdrawal of both French and English troops from Scotland and effectively dissolved the Auld Alliance.
+It secured the withdrawal of both French and English troops from Scotland and effectively dissolved the 265 years Auld Alliance.
 By 17 July the foreign soldiers had left the city.
 The total number of French evacuated from Scotland to Calais under William Winter's supervision was 3,613 men, 267 women, and 315 children—in all 4,195 with Lord Seton and the Bishop of Glasgow.
 The terms of the treaty allowed 120 French soldiers to remain at Inchkeith and Dunbar, although the defences of Leith were to be immediately demolished.
 New outworks at Dunbar Castle, which were still being completed by an Italian military engineer in May, were scheduled for demolition.
 The defences of Leith were slighted by English soldiers on 15 July and some strong points or bulwarks undermined.

 A key term was that François and Mary should cease using the style and arms of the King and Queen of England.
 As Catholics, they regarded Elizabeth, daughter of Anne Boleyn, as illegitimate, leaving Mary herself as the rightful Queen.
 Their use of the English royal arms led the French to dub the campaign the "War of the Insignia".
 Queen Mary never ratified the agreement, since by doing so she would have acknowledged Elizabeth as rightful Queen of England, and she did not wish to relinquish her own claim to the English throne.

 Edinburgh's town treasurer paid for the Shore of Leith to be cleaned after the evacuation, and a gun found in the ditches was taken to Edinburgh.
 A ship scuttled by the French to block the harbour of Newhaven was floated off in September 1560 over two successive high tides by men working from small boats.
 Two hundred Scottish workmen were working to remove the fortifications.